 Instructions

-• PASTA: Prepare the macaroni according to package directions.
-(Don't cook all the pasta; only use 1 and 3/4 cups.)
-Make sure to generously salt the water (I add 1 teaspoon to every 4 cups of water.), or the whole salad will taste under-seasoned.
-Add frozen peas in with the pasta for the last minute of boiling.
-Drain pasta and peas, rinse under cold water, let cool, and allow to dry.
+- Prepare the macaroni according to package directions.
+(Donโt cook all the pasta; only use 1 and 3/4 cups.)
+Generously salt the water (I add 1 teaspoon to every 4 cups of water), or the whole salad will taste under-seasoned.
+Add frozen peas with the pasta for the last minute of boiling.
+Drain pasta and peas, rinse under cold water, let cool, and let dry.

-• DRESSING: Meanwhile, in a medium-sized bowl, combine all the dressing ingredients: the Caesar salad dressing, mayo, sour cream, salt and pepper to taste, (I add 1/2 teaspoon salt, 1/4 teaspoon pepper.) and garlic powder.
+- Meanwhile, in a medium bowl, combine all dressing ingredients: Caesar salad dressing, mayo, sour cream, salt and pepper to taste, (I add 1/2 teaspoon salt and 1/4 teaspoon pepper), and garlic powder.

-• ASSEMBLY: Add pasta and peas to a large bowl.
-Top with all the salad veggie toppings and the thoroughly drained tuna.
+- Add pasta and peas to a large bowl.
+Top with all salad veggie toppings and the thoroughly drained tuna.
 Add dressing and gently mix everything to combine.
-Stir until ingredients are well coated in the dressing and then taste and season again.
-I usually add another 1/4 teaspoon fine sea salt here, but depends on how salty the Cesar salad dressing is.
+Stir until ingredients are well coated, then taste and season again.
+I usually add another 1/4 teaspoon salt, but it depends on how salty the Caesar salad dressing is.

-• SERVE: Store in the fridge until serving (best served when the salad has been chilled about 20-30 minutes).
+- Store in the fridge until serving (best served when the salad has been chilled about 20โ30 minutes).
 Re-mix after chilling and enjoy.
-Salad best used within 2-4 hours of being made.
+Salad best enjoyed within 2โ4 hours of being made.

 Recipe Notes